~ MALE TO FEMALE HORMONES~

 HOW HORMONE THERAPY CAN BE OBTAINED AND ACHIEVED

+Most reputable Medical Practitioners, Mental Health professionals and, Gender Therapists who work with transsexuals follow as closely as possible the Harry Benjamin Standards of Care.
+Although only guidelines, they do provide specific instructions related to hormone and SRS referral letters.
+At times you can find a doctor who chooses not to adhere to these guidelines, in respect of hormone regimes.
 If the MTF/TS is only seeking hormones.
-This is viewed as if you are considering going through to the stage of SRS (Sex reassignment surgery) or similar.
-Where it is advisable to obtain a letter of recommendation to save time and problems later as most reputable gender surgeons require the letter and will normally refuse to carry out the surgery if you do not produce one.
+This is viewed as acceptable but if you are considering going through to the stage of SRS (Sex reassignment surgery) or similar related surgeries it is advisable to obtain a letter of recommendation to save time and problems later as most reputable gender surgeons require the letter and will normally refuse to carry out the surgery if you do not produce one.

-• Comprehensive metabolic panel
+Comprehensive metabolic panel

 • Lipid profile

-• Testosterone total + free
+• Testosterone: total + free

-• And baseline
+• Creatinine and baseline

 • Baseline: liver panel, renal panel, lipid profile, prolactin level, glucose